polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 This section describes the procedure to build the Linux boot image and load it into an SD card using Buildroot.
 Please check the [Supported Build Hosts](#supported-build-hosts) and the [Prerequisite Packages](#prerequisite-packages) before continuing.

 ### Build instructions
-The following commands checkout SDK in a new directory:
+The following commands checkout the Software Development Kit (SDK) in a new directory:
 ```
 git clone https://github.com/polarfire-soc/polarfire-soc-buildroot-sdk.git
 cd polarfire-soc-buildroot-sdk
 git checkout master
 ```
-Before building for the first time (or if updating to the latest version), the contents of the sub-components must be acquired:
+Before building for the first time (or if updating to the latest version), the contents of the sub-modules must be acquired:
 ```
 git submodule sync
 git submodule update --init --recursive